lisphilar/covid19-sir/README.md

 If you have ideas or need new functinalities, please join this project.
 Any suggestions (Github issues, pull request, comment on Kaggle notebook) are always welcomed.

+## Need discussion
+- How to deal with linelist of case reports
+- How to deal with mobility data

 ## Installation
 When you use this package in Kaggle notebook (need to turn on Internet option in notebook settings) or local environment with Pip,
 ```